isc-projects/kea/doc/sphinx/arm/install.rst

 -  The MIT Kerberos 5 or Heimdal libraries are needed by Kea DDNS server to sign and verify DNS updates using GSS-TSIG.
-The configuration switch which enables this functionality is ``--with-gssapi`` without any parameters.
+The configuration switch which enables this functionality is ``--with-gssapi``, without any parameters.
 If these dependencies were installed in custom paths, point the switch to them.

 -  googletest (version 1.8 or later) is required when using the ``--with-gtest``